Force66-Docker/moneta-dropwizard/README.md

 # moneta-dropwizard
-Docker deployment for the Moneta Dropwizard deployment
+Docker deployment for the Moneta Dropwizard deployment.
+Image in Docker registry automatically runs on git push.